-This work was created specially for the 2006 exhibition Taken with Time: a camera obscura project at The Print Center in Philadelphia, PA.
+This work was created on the occasion of the 2006 exhibition Taken with Time: a camera obscura project at The Print Center in Philadelphia, PA.

 "Normally, 30th Street Station is a hub of activity.
 Passenger and cargo trains pass through the station, while cars line up waiting to drop off and pick up passengers scurrying to their destinations.
 Ironically, Lutter’s photograph does not reflect any of this activity.
 Apocalyptic in its tone, the image is featured as a negative print.
 Devoid of human presence, the black sky and lack of movement in the rail yard and trestle bridge suggest a bygone era of industrialization.
 Historically, Philadelphia was an important manufacturing city and 30th Street Station served as the locus of interchange and intersection, where companies transported goods up and down the northeast corridor.